What Losing My First-Class Seat Taught Me about Customer Service

 How could this amazing time with my two favorite people in the entire world get any better?

 Well, imagine my surprise when we checked into Delta Airlines Sky Priority Lane at Los Angeles International (LAX) for our return flight back to Orlando, and both my daughter and I were upgraded on flight #1649 to first class for our five-hour cross-country trip back to Orlando, FL.

-Then, as the last group of passengers were boarding, the Delta gate agent came to me and told me that my daughter and I had to give up our seats in first class and move back to seats 26 A & C. This was the last touch point of the trip and this moment created disappointment for both of us and a feeling that something gained was now lost.
+Then, as the last group of passengers was boarding, the Delta gate agent came to me and told me that my daughter and I had to give up our seats in first class and move back to seats 26 A & C. This was the last touch point of the trip and this moment created disappointment for both of us and a feeling that something gained was now lost.